Shaggy Parasol

 Other Facts

-Shaggy Parasols can cause gastric upsets in about 1 in 25 people, if you are trying some for the first time, cook well and only try a small amount, wait 24 hours to see if there is a reaction.
+Shaggy Parasols can cause gastric upsets in some people, if you are trying some for the first time, cook well and only try a small amount, wait 24 hours to see if there is a reaction.

 The epithet (2nd part of the scientific name) as ‘rachodes’ was a misspelling of the Greek rhakos or rhacos which means ‘piece of cloth’.